leodido/traffico/README.txt

         block_private_ipv4 is a program that can be used to block private IPv4 addresses subnets allowing only SSH access on port 22.

+    block_ip
+        block_ip is a program that drops packets with destination equal to the input IPv4 address.

+    block_port
+        block_port is a program that drops packets with the destination port equal to the input port number.

     nop
         nop is a simple program that does nothing.